You can find up to date information on Trust services as well as NHS advice and guidance and links to other national and local support resources.

 Ensure our obligations to patients, the local community and the Secretary of State are understood and met.

-The redevelopment of Springfield is a major programme of investment in the local community, which will take until approximately 2024 to complete.
+The redevelopment at Springfield represents major innovation and investment in our local community and will take until approximately 2024 to complete.

-Our goal is to create a centre of excellence for mental health services by building new inpatient facilities at Springfield and to expand the community services we provide so we can deliver care closer to home.
+Through the Trust’s Integrated Programme we are working to improve mental health services in South West London.
+Our goal is to create a new community at Springfield with a centre of excellence for mental health services at its heart.
+Alongside this we will be working to expand the community services we provide so we can deliver care closer to home.

-The development will bring a broad range of benefits to both our service users and the local community:
+In summary, the programme will bring forward a range of benefits to the people who use our services, their carers and the local community, including:

 Volunteers play an important role in our Trust by providing non-clinical support to our healthcare professionals.